Zenkovsky03/showcase/README.md

 # React Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, projects, and experience as a [developer/designer/etc.].
+This project showcases my skills, projects, and experience as a [developer].
 Built with **React**, it provides a dynamic and interactive platform to learn more about me and my work.

 ## 🚀 Demo